ABdulrahman197/WorkoutTracker/README.md

 # Workout Tracker API

-This project is a **Workout Tracker RESTful API** built with **ASP.NET Core Web API**.
+This project is a **Workout Tracker RESTful API** From Roadmap.sh https://roadmap.sh/projects/fitness-workout-tracker , built with **ASP.NET Core Web API**.
 It enables users to manage their workout routines, exercises, and progress tracking securely with JWT authentication.

 ---